 - Removed repetition from caption texts and highlighter more features within app store images;

-- Added 5th screenshot.
+- Added the 5th screenshot.

 The result?
 The impressive 12.3% uplift in conversion rate for the optimized variation of app store images.